 Henrietta’s family didn’t learn that the cells existed until the 1970s, when scientists wanted to do research on her children—Lawrence, Elsie, David “Sonny” Jr., Deborah, and Zakariyya—to learn more about the remarkable “immortality” of Henrietta’s cell line.
 Her children were then used in research without their consent, and without having their most basic questions answered, such as, “What is a cell?” and “What does it mean that Henrietta’s cells are alive?”
 Henrietta’s cells have helped biotech companies make millions of dollars, yet her family has never benefited from their commercialization.

 Despite what the Lacks family has endured, they are proud to honor the memory of Henrietta and her unparalleled contributions to science.
-Their message is positive, optimistic, and—above all—celebrates Henrietta’s life and legacy.
-They have visited over 100 communities and campuses, where their appearances give audiences a sincere first-person perspective on the collision between ethics, race, and the commercialization of human tissue, and how their experiences have impacted the Lacks family from generation to generation.
+Their message is positive, optimistic, and—above all—a celebration of Henrietta’s life and legacy.
+They have visited over 100 communities and campuses, where their appearances give audiences an unforgettable first-person perspective on the collision between ethics, race, and the commercialization of human tissue, and how their experiences have impacted the Lacks family from generation to generation.
 Their story, as told in The Immortal Life of Henrietta Lacks, has sold more than 2.5 million copies around the world, and has been selected as a common read by more than 250 schools, libraries, and community institutions.

-Since 2011, the Lyceum Agency has represented the following members of the Lacks family: David Lacks, Sr. (Henrietta Lacks’s son), Shirley Lacks (Henrietta Lacks’s daughter-in-law), Alfred Carter, Jr. (Henrietta Lacks’s grandson), Jeri Lacks Whye (Henrietta Lacks’s granddaughter), David Lacks, Jr. (Henrietta Lacks’s grandson), Kim Lacks (Henrietta Lacks’s granddaughter), Victoria Baptiste (Henrietta Lacks’s great-granddaughter), and Veronica Robinson (Henrietta Lacks’s great-granddaughter).
+Since 2011, the Lyceum Agency has represented the following members of the Lacks family: David J. Lacks (Henrietta Lacks’s son), Shirley Lacks (Henrietta Lacks’s daughter-in-law), Alfred Carter, Jr. (Henrietta Lacks’s grandson), Jeri Lacks Whye (Henrietta Lacks’s granddaughter), David Lacks, Jr. (Henrietta Lacks’s grandson), Kim Lacks (Henrietta Lacks’s granddaughter), Victoria Baptiste (Henrietta Lacks’s great-granddaughter), and Veronica Robinson (Henrietta Lacks’s great-granddaughter).

 For more information on the Lacks family, please visit www.lacksfamily.net/.